 The graph $G_3$ in Figure \ref{fig1} suggests that the answer to this problem is most likely negative since the proof technique used by Hendrickson \cite{H} to obtain necessary conditions for global rigidity can be adapted to show that $r(G,p)$ is even for all generic real realisations $(G,p)$ of a graph $G$ which is rigid but not globally rigid.\footnote{Let $S$ be the set of all real realisations which are in canonical position and are equivalent to $(G,p)$.
 If $G$ is not redundantly rigid then $G-e$ is not rigid for some edge $e$.
 In this case each component of the real configuration space of $(G-e,p)$ will contain an even number of elements of $S$.
 If $G$ is redundantly rigid then, since $G$ is not globally rigid, $G$ has a 2-separation.
 In this case reflecting one of the sides of the 2-separation in the line through the two vertices of the corresponding 2-separator gives an involution on $S$ with no fixed points.} On the other hand, we (probably) have $c(G_3)=45$ which is odd.

 We may say a bit more about this parity argument.
-Let $G=(V,E)$ be a graph which is rigid but not globally rigid and $S$ be the set of all realisations which are in canonical position and are equivalent to a given generic real realisation $(G,p)$ of $G$.
-Since all edge lengths in $(G,p)$ are real, the map $(G,q)\mapsto (G,{q}^*)$, where ${q}^*$ is obtained by taking the complex conjugates of the coordinates of $q$ and then, if necessary, reflecting the resulting framework in the axes to return to canonical position, is an involution on $S$.
+Let $G=(V,E)$ be a graph which is rigid but not globally rigid and $S$ be the set of all realisations which are in canonical position with respect to three given vertices $v_1,v_2,v_3$ and are equivalent to a given generic real realisation $(G,p)$ of $G$.
+Since all edge lengths in $(G,p)$ are real, the map $(G,q)\mapsto (G,q^*)$, where $q^*$ is obtained by taking the complex conjugates of the coordinates of $q$ and then, if necessary, reflecting the resulting framework in the axes to return to canonical position, is an involution on $S$.